HieJulia/event-stream/README.md

 Username: root
 Password: root

-3. Create a database "stream"
+3. Create a database "eventstream"

 4. Browse to the folder location from cmd. run command